edgexfoundry/device-bacnet-c/README.md

 ## Build Instructions

+### Requirements
+This device service requires the EdgeX Device SDK for C (device-sdk-c), version 1.x

 ### Building the BACnet Device Service
 Before building the BACnet device service, please ensure that you have the EdgeX C-SDK installed and make sure that